Announcing 2020 Global Super Judges!

-The following prominent migration policy experts will play a crucial role in identifying this year’s global winning team.
+The following prominent transportation policy experts and public service professionals will play a crucial role in identifying this year’s global winning team.

 Deputy Director, Urban Mobility and Director, Health & Road Safety

 Claudia Adriazola-Steil has worked in the transport sector for almost 20 years.
 As Director of Health and Road Safety at WRI Ross Center for Sustainable Cites, she focuses on the intersection of sustainable mobility, climate change, public health and equity.
 Over the last 11 years at WRI, Claudia has been instrumental in developing one of the most innovative road safety programs in the world, significantly influencing the international agenda, as well as those of national and local governments.
 During her tenure, Claudia has led WRI’s Urban Mobility Program as Interim Director for a year and a half, advancing new partnerships and reshaping the mobility agenda to reflect the changes on new technology, including shared and autonomous vehicles, bike and scooter share programs, big data, among others.

 Felipe is a Senior Urban Transport Specialist working at the World Bank.
 Former Colombia’s Deputy Transport Minister, university-based CityLab Director, and 20 years of experience in the public sector, multilateral development institutions, and research from academia.
 Advocate of bicycle urbanism, placemaking and human-scale cities.

 Associate Professor, Master of Public Administration Program in the Department of Political Science and Public Administration at the University of North Dakota; NASPAA Simulation Fellow